-2011 Excavations at the Little John Site (KdVo-6), Southwest Yukon Territory, Canada

-SUMMARY OF ACTIVITIES
+Excavations at the Little John Site (KdVo-6), Southwest Yukon Territory, Canada, 2012 SUMMARY OF ACTIVITIES

 Figure 3.
-View to the South from the Little John Site with Wiki Peak in the Background
+View to the Southeast from the Little John Site with Wiki Peak in the Background.

-With the permission and support of the White River First Nation, archaeological and ethnographic research was undertaken under the direction between 20th of May and 10 July, 2011 in the region about Beaver Creek, Yukon Territory.
+With the permission and support of the White River First Nation, archaeological and ethnographic research was undertaken under the direction of Norman Alexander Easton of Yukon College between 5th of June and 6th of August at the Little John site (KdVo-6) and in the region about Beaver Creek, Yukon Territory (Easton 2012a, Printed Appendix 1).
 Major Results of this fieldwork included:

-- Training in archaeology and ethnography of 14 credit and intern / volunteer students from Outside, two graduate students, and five local native youth. - Excavation of 8 new one meter units on the West Lobe, 4 on the hilltop to the east of the cabin, continued excavation of 13 units previously initiated in 2009 and 2010 in the East Lobe Pleistocene sediments, and a series of 25 cm square tests in the Northwestern quadrant of the site that were profiled and sampled in support of geomorphological studies.
+- Training in archaeology and ethnography of eight credit and intern / volunteer students from Outside, four graduate students, and five local native youth. - Excavation of 25 one meter units: 9 on the West Lobe, 11 on the hilltop in the vicinity of the cabin, and 5 in the East Lobe; 13 of these were new units, while the remainder completed unexcavated sediments from previous seasons.
+Table 1 and Figures 4 and 5 summarize the location of these units.
+Unit Field Books related to these excavations are presented in Digital Appendix 1.